Siege of Dwarasamudra: Siege and surrender

-The Hoysala ruler Ballala had returned to his capital Dwarasamudra in a hurry, and had little time to make adequate preparations for the impending onslaught from the Delhi army.
-The Delhi generals wanted to take advantage of this, but it was not possible for the entire Delhi army to reach Dwarasamudra in a short time.
-So, Maik Kafur selected 10,000 soldiers and marched with them to Dwarasamudra on 14 February 1311.
+The Hoysala monarch Veera Ballala III had returned to his capital Dwarasamudra in a hurry, and had little time to make adequate preparations for the impending onslaught from the Delhi army.
+The Delhi generals wanted to take advantage of this, but it was not possible for the entire Sultanate army to reach Dwarasamudra in a short time.
+So, Malik Kafur selected 10,000 soldiers and marched with them to Dwarasamudra on 14 February 1311.

 After a 12-day journey, Malik Kafur reached Dwarasamudra on 26 February 1311, and besieged the local fort, which Amir Khusrau describes as a strong fort surrounded by a water body.
 Ballala's advisors urged him to put up a fight, fearing that negotiating a truce would irreparably damage the kingdom's prestige.
 However, Ballala did not engage in any conflict other than minor skirmishes.
-One night, he sent an officer named Gesu Mal (or Gaisu Mal) to collect information about the invading army, and learned that it had subdued other kings like Ramachandra and Prataparudra.
+One night, he sent an officer named Gesu Mal (or Gaisu Mal) to collect information about the invading army, and learned that it had subdued other monarchs like Ramachandra and Prataparudra.
 He also learned that the invaders intended to attack his fort on the next day.

-The next morning, Ballala deva sent Balak Deva Nayaka and other envoys out of the fort, and requested a truce.
-According to Khusrau, Malik Kafur offered the following terms to the Hoysalas: they could accepted Islam, or they could pay a tribute (zimmah).
+The next morning, Ballala sent Balak Deva Nayaka and other envoys out of the fort, and requested a truce.
+According to Khusrau, Malik Kafur offered the following terms to the Hoysalas: they could accept Islam, or they could pay a tribute (zimmah).
 If they accepted neither of these choices, they would be killed.
-Ballala Deva chose to pay the tribute.
+Ballala chose to pay the tribute.

-Ballala Deva's messengers requested Malik Kafur to send two envoys to their king, so that the terms of the truce could be finalized without any misunderstanding.
+Ballala's messengers requested Malik Kafur to send two envoys to their king, so that the terms of the truce could be finalized without any misunderstanding.
 Malik Kafur obliged, and sent two Hindu messengers inside the fort.
-Ballala Deva told these messengers that he was ready to surrender all his belongings except his sacred thread, which was an important symbol of his Hindu identity.
+Ballala told these messengers that he was ready to surrender all his belongings except his sacred thread, which was an important symbol of his Hindu identity.
 He also promised to pay an annual tribute in the future.
 Kafur agreed to these terms, and thus the siege of Dwarasamudra was lifted without much violence.

-On the same day, Ballala Deva sent his envoys Balak Deva Nayak, Main Deva, Jitmal and others outside the fort.
+On the same day, Ballala sent his envoys Balak Deva Nayak, Main Deva, Jitmal and others outside the fort.
 The envoys bowed to Alauddin's royal canopy, and offered 36 elephants.
-Four days later, Ballala Deva surrendered his horses.
+Four days later, Ballala surrendered his horses.
 A few days later, he himself came out of the fort, bowed before the royal canopy, and surrendered his treasures.